As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 It can also help ease respiratory problems by opening up the nasal passages.

 Note that this oil is a skin irritant and must be diluted with a carrier oil, like almond, jojoba, or avocado oil before applying to the skin.

 Marjoram Essential Oil

-In addition to reducing stress and anxiety, this essential oil also helps combat depression and fatigue.
-Not to mention that it alleviates circulatory and respiratory issues as well.
+In addition to reducing stress and anxiety, this marjoram essential oil also helps combat depression and fatigue.
+It soothes circulatory and respiratory issues as well

 Sandalwood Essential Oil